Assambra/Module-GameManager/GameManager/Assets/Game Framework/Modules/GameManager/DEPENDENCIES.md

  - None

 ### Packages: Unity Registery
- - None
+ - Visual Studio Editor v2.0.16 *

 ### Packages: My Assets
  - None

 ## Information
- - *We work with Visual Studio.
+*We work with Visual Studio.
 If you use a different code editor, you need to install the right package for you.